Flavour Or Flavor – British vs. American English

 • The tropical fruit salad offered a refreshing burst of flavours.

-• The tropical fruit salad offered a refreshing burst flavours.
+• The tropical fruit salad offered a refreshing burst flavors.

-The past tense or past participle form of “flavour/flavour” is “flavoured” and “flavoured” in the respective English variant you’re using.
+The past tense or past participle form of “flavour/flavor” is “flavoured” and “flavored” in the respective English variant you’re using.

 • British English: Flavoured